spear97/Py3D-World/README.md

 ## ShaderProgram

+The `ShaderProgram` class is responsible for managing and loading shader programs in a graphics application.
+Here's a summary of its key features:

+- **Initialization:** The constructor initializes the ShaderProgram object by storing a reference to the context (ctx) and creating a dictionary (programs) to store different shader programs.
+It then loads and stores default shader programs by calling the get_program method for each.

+- **Shader Loading and Compilation:** The get_program method takes a shader_program_name as input, reads the vertex and fragment shader code from corresponding files in the 'shaders' directory, and then creates a shader program using the ctx.program method.
+The compiled shader program is returned.

+- **Shader Program Storage:** The loaded shader programs are stored in the programs dictionary with keys corresponding to different shader types, such as 'default', 'skybox', 'advanced_skybox', and 'shadow_map'.

+- **Resource Release:** The destroy method is implemented to release resources for all loaded shader programs.
+It iterates through the dictionary of shader programs and releases each program.

 ## VAO

 The `VAO` class is responsible for managing Vertex Array Objects (VAOs) in the graphics application.
 Here's a summary of its key features: